 Independence

-In conducting our audit we have complied with the independence requirements of the Corporations Act 2001.
-We have given to the directors of the company a written Auditor's Independence Declaration, a copy of which is included in the directors' report.
-We confirm that the Auditor's Independence Declaration would be in the same terms if given to the directors as at the time of this auditor's report.
+In conducting our audit we have complied with the independence requirements of the Australian Charities and Not-for-Profits Commission Act 2012.
+We have given to the directors of the registered entity a written Auditor's Independence Declaration.

 Opinion